 Japan has a strong cleanliness culture.
 Japanese people are welcoming and considerate about cleanliness and maintaining hygiene.
 After landing here, you will be amazed by the sparklingly clean streets.

 Every corner is super clean, and there’s almost no litter anywhere.
-Public spaces, including train stations, subway stations, and restrooms, are highly tidy.
+Public spaces are highly tidy, including train stations, subway stations, and restrooms.
 The metropolitan city of the country, Tokyo, is so clean that it puts other bustling cities to shame.

 Overall, Japan is the best example of a society where people respect their surroundings.
 You will experience the true meaning of cleanliness after exploring this gorgeous country.

 One downside of being in Japan is that there are hardly any trash bins in public spaces.
-That means you will have to carry your garbage until you find a place to dump it while roaming around.
+That means you must carry your garbage until you find a place to dump it while roaming around.

 3. You Can Train To Be a Samurai Warrior

 The samurai were a group of warriors of premodern Japan.
-They used to perform military service for the noble.
+They used to perform military service for the nobles.

 Tourists can learn this traditional martial art form in many Japanese schools.
 You can join a private one-hour session where a professional samurai will teach you some skills.
 If you are really into it, you can also master the art of Kembu and practice fighting and defensive moves with a samurai sword.

 Samurai training is definitely not a piece of cake.
-However, if you’re interested, you can try your hand at it.
-With the guidance of the right trainer, you can gain a hobby that you would’ve never experienced before.
+However, you can try your hand at it if you’re interested.
+With the guidance of the right trainer, you can gain a hobby you would’ve never experienced before.